aws/aws-toolkit-vscode/docs/debugging-dotnet-lambda-functions.md

     ![Debug Icon](./images/view_debug.png)

-4. Select `.NET Core: Remote Attach` from the drop-down menu at the top of the viewlet.
+4. Select `SamLocalDebug` from the drop-down menu at the top of the viewlet.
 Do not start debugging yet, just select the configuration from the list.
 Follow the steps below to build and launch your application before launching the debugger.

 ## Start debugging